AguaClara/Textbook/Clarification/Clarifier_Derivations.rst

 Collision Potential
 ---------------------
-We have learned that growing a floc filter leads to better sedimentation tank performance.
+We have learned that growing a floc filter leads to better clarifier performance.
 One explanation for the improved performance is that the floc filter acts like an additional flocculator because there are additional collisions between particles.
 To understand the nature and significance of these additional collisions, we can calculate the floc filter velocity gradients and residence time to find collision potential, :math:`G\theta`.
 In a floc filter, we expect that :math:`G` is small; however, :math:`\theta` is large, which means that :math:`G\theta` in the floc filter may be significant.

 First, we will find :math:`\theta`.
-If we simplify the bottom of the sedimentation tank and approximate it as a simple rectangle, we can easily determine the residence time.
+If we simplify the bottom of the clarifier and approximate it as a simple rectangle, we can easily determine the residence time.
 If the depth of the floc filter is 1 m and the upflow velocity is 1 mm/s, we determine that

 .. math::